 A world-class team of experts will accompany each expedition to share their knowledge and insights with you and bring each destination to life.
 Listed below are some of the experts and the departure date(s) they will be joining.

-Jack Daulton is a popular lecturer on the cultural history of non-Western civilizations and has been an expert on trips to more than 70 countries.
+Jack Daulton is a popular lecturer on the cultural history of non-Western civilizations and has been an expert on trips to more than 50 countries.
 His research has focused on the art and architecture of Asia and Africa as well as the study of Buddhism, Hinduism, and Islam.
 Jack is also an attorney with a focus on international law relating to the preservation and conservation of the world’s cultural heritage.
 In a widely reported 1995 federal case, he recovered a thousand-year-old sculpture that had been stolen from a temple in Southeast Asia.

-National Geographic photographer Michael Melford has produced more than a dozen feature stories for National Geographic magazine and more than 30 for National Geographic Traveler, including eight covers.
-Some of Michael’s recent assignments have focused on Russia, Israel, and North America’s national parks.
-He has produced photography for eight books for National Geographic, including three on Alaska, his favorite being Treasures of Alaska, for which he spent four months traveling to every corner of the state.
-When not shooting for National Geographic, Michael enjoys giving seminars and workshops on photography and sharing both his love of nature and his extensive knowledge.
+National Geographic photographer Michael Melford has produced 18 feature stories and two covers for National Geographic magazine with an emphasis on wilderness, conservation, and the environment.
+He also has shot more than 30 stories for National Geographic Traveler, including nine covers.
+Some of Michael’s recent assignments have focused on Russia and North America’s national parks.
+He has produced photography for eight books for National Geographic, including three on Alaska.
+While photographing his favorite book, Treasures of Alaska, he spent four months traveling to every corner of the state.
+When not shooting for the Geographic, Michael enjoys giving seminars and workshops on photography and sharing both his love of nature and his extensive knowledge of his craft.